six-two/qr.html/README.md

 It is a very basic QR code generator optimized for size, so that you can transfer it faster using keystroke emulation software (like `xdotool type`):

 1. Opening a text editor on the target
-2. (Optional) Trying different typing speeds to find the fastest speed at which the transfered contents are not corrupted
+2. (Optional) Trying different typing speeds to find the fastest speed at which the transferred contents are not corrupted
 3. Tell the keystroke emulation software to type the contents of `tiny-qr.html` and wait for it to finish.
 4. Save the editor's contents as a `.html` file
 5. Open the file with a browser of your choice

 `tiny-qr.html` differs from `qr.html` in the following ways:

-- Very short error messages and use of popups instead of an dedicated error message field.
+- Very short error messages and use of popups instead of a dedicated error message field.
 No debugging data logged to the console
 - No additional features such as drag and drop, clipboard watching, etc
 - Simplified layout
 - Use of short (mostly 1 letter) variable names, removed all comments
 - When alternative syntaxes for something exist, using the shortest one
 - The file is less than half the size (12938 bytes vs 29655 bytes at the time of writing)[^3]

-[^3]: 2023-07-13, On MacOS.
+[^3]: 2023-07-13, On macOS.
 Depending on how you configured git / downloaded the file the line endings may change.
 That may add or subtract a couple bytes

 You can try out the live demo at [qr.15c.me/tiny-qr.html](https://qr.15c.me/tiny-qr.html).

 ## Known issues

 - QR code size limitation: A maximum of 2953 characters can be used with error correction level L, less if you choose better error correction.
-- When opening `qr.html` using a file URL in chromium and enabling the clipboard monitoring, a permissions dialog is triggered every time the clipboard is read (every second).
+- When opening `qr.html` using a file URL in chromium and enabling the clipboard monitoring, a permission dialog is triggered every time the clipboard is read (every second).

 ## Additional features

-For convenience I have implemented some additional features, that make it easier / faster to generate QR codes from the data you want.
+For convenience, I have implemented some additional features, that make it easier / faster to generate QR codes from the data you want.
 However, these features use APIs that not all browsers support.
 My tests were conducted on a Mac and/or Linux computer, Windows support may differ: